-Comparing Five Travel Management Apps
+Comparing Five iOS Travel Management Apps

 Forward email confirmation messages with travel info to trips@tripcase.com or enter the details manually.

 Use a TripCase affiliate to do bookings, in which case, the details will automatically be added to your account.
 An affiliate is any airline, travel agency, company travel department, or supplier that uses TripCase’s technology to automatically import reservations into a traveler’s TripCase account.
-Unfortunately, there’s no list of affiliates to be found online or in the app, so your results may be hit and miss.
+Unfortunately, there’s no list of affiliates to be found online or in the app, so your results may be hit-and-miss.

 Neither of these is as friction-free as having the app look through your inbox.
 And the mystery surrounding the affiliates isn’t good, either — two demerits.